harbolkn/superblocks-embed-react-okta/README.md

-# Superblocks Authentication Wrapper
+# Superblocks Embed + React + Okta Login Example

-This repository contains a React application and AWS Lambda function for white-labeling a multi-page Superblocks Application with custom authentication using Okta.
+This example shows how to use the Superblocks Embed SDK + Okta React Library to provide a custom login flow to a Superblocks application.
+After the user authenticates with Okta, an AWS Lambda Function is used to authenticate the user with Superblocks.
+Routing is configured to sync the Superblocks Apps routing with the browser URL.

 ## Directory Structure